Suzanne Valadon

 Valadon spent nearly 40 years of her life as an artist.
 The subjects of her drawings and paintings, such as Joy of Life (1911), included mostly female nudes, portraits of women, still lifes, and landscapes.
 She never attended the academy and was never confined within a set tradition or style of art.
-Despite not being confined to any tradition, she shocked the artistic world by painting male nudes as well as less idealized images of women in comparison to those of her male counterparts.
+Despite not being confined to any tradition, she shocked the art world as the first woman painter to depict a male nude as well as less idealized images of women in comparison to those of her male counterparts.

 She was a model for many renowned artists.
-Among them, Valadon appeared in such paintings as Dance at Bougival (1883) and Dance in the City by Pierre-Auguste Renoir (1883), and Suzanne Valadon (1885) and The Hangover (Suzanne Valadon) (1887 - 1889) by Henri de Toulouse-Lautrec.
+Among them, Valadon appeared in such paintings as Dance at Bougival (1883) and Dance in the City by Pierre-Auguste Renoir (1883), and Suzanne Valadon (1885) and The Hangover (Suzanne Valadon) (1887–1889) by Henri de Toulouse-Lautrec.

 Early life

 Valadon grew up in poverty with her mother, an unmarried laundress in Montmartre.
 She did not know her father.
 Known to be quite independent and rebellious, she attended primary school until age eleven when she began working.

 She had a series of jobs that included working in a milliner's workshop, at a factory making funeral wreaths, selling vegetables, and as a waitress.
-At the age of 15, she obtained a job in her most desired field: performing in the circus as an acrobat.
+In 1880, aged 15, she obtained a job in her most desired field: performing in Cirque Fernando as an acrobat.
 She was able to work at the circus because of her connection with Count Antoine de La Rochefoucauld and Thèo Wagner, two symbolist painters, who were involved in decorating a circus belonging to Medrano.
 The circus was visited frequently by artists such as Toulouse-Lautrec and Berthe Morisot and it is speculated that this was the inspiration for a painting of Valadon by Morisot.
 A fall from a trapeze that injured her back is what ultimately ended her circus career after one year.